 To cap it off, we checked out Cafe Tortoni, another notable cafe.
 Jammed with history, art-filled walls, display cases, statues and memorabilia of famous visitors, this is a place to savor.
 A late night snack can morph into more tango, if you please.

-All in all, we were taken by Buenos Aires, and will gladly return some day.
+All in all, we were taken by “the Paris of the south,” and will gladly return some day.
 It was bigger than we realized, and also more cosmopolitan.
 Like New York City, its character is based on waves of immigrants.
 There’s pride in distinct neighborhoods, a wealth of eating and shopping options, and, of course, the sort of energy that shows itself in rival soccer clubs, in hearty street demonstrations, in artistic activity, and in sincere discourse with visitors.

 Check out the Buenos Aires official tourism site.
 We should have studied this useful site earlier.